RJ MITCHELL

 In lieu of a proper biography of R.J.
 Mitchell, the film has been taken as a true record of Mitchell's life.
 However, there are some departures from the strict truth.
 Firstly the nature of Mitchell's illness is not touched upon, but this is more than understandable given the attitudes towards colostomy at the time.
 Somehow the myth grew that RJ Mitchell died from tuberculosis, even today this misconception is sometimes repeated on websites and magazine articles.
 Next, the film gives the impression that Mitchell worked himself to death and gave up his chance of recovery to finish the Spitfire in time for the coming war.
 This seems to be dramatic licence, it was not unusual for Mitchell to work late at the office but he also enjoyed a full family life and to have regularly taken part in sports like tennis, golf, snooker, shooting and sailing (he could often disappear for a couple of hours during the working day - sailing his boat from the factory slipway).
 Indeed the remarkable thing is that he led such a well-rounded life while suffering from serious illness and at the same time heading a design team producing the most advanced aircraft of the age.
 During his last years, it was the design of the Supermarine B12/36 bomber, the R1/36 fast-flying boat and the F37/35 four cannon fighter that preoccupied him, rather than the Spitfire.
 Lastly, an episode in the film where Mitchell and Niven's test-pilot character go to Germany in the early 1930s seems to be a complete invention.
 However, it is possible that Howard was incorporating events that occurred to Mutt Summers (Vickers/Supermarine test pilot and the pilot of the prototype Spitfire) or Beverly Shenstone (Vickers/Supermarine's aerodynamicist) both of whom visited or worked in Germany in this period (Mitchell's wife also had a skiing holiday in Austria in the mid '30s).
 In any event, the scene where Mitchell meets Messerschmitt in a German inn and comes away convinced he must design a fighter to protect Britain must be one of the most dramatic inventions in cinema history.

-The film has other memorable moments, none less than the finale when David Niven`s test-pilot character, now in the Air Force and fresh from a dogfight with German Messerschmitt fighters, pushes back the cockpit canopy of his Spitfire and shouts at the sky,
+The film has other memorable moments, none less than the finale when David Niven`s test-pilot character, now in the Air Force and fresh from a dogfight with German Messerschmitt fighters, pushes back the cockpit canopy of his Spitfire and whispers to the sky,

 "They can't take the Spitfires Mitch! ***